antronerds/r2-tutorials/docs/DataScopes.md

 ---------------------------------

-Some of these functionalities have been developed recently.
-If you run into any quirks or annoyances don't hesitate to contact R2 support (r2-support@amc.uva.nl).
-If you may have an idea for another data scope or would like to showcase your own data in this way, then also please get in contact with us via the support address.
+Some of the functionalities described in this tutorial have been developed recently.
+If you encounter any issues or difficulties, please do not hesitate to contact R2 support at r2-support@amsterdamumc.nl.
+Additionally, if you have ideas for new data scopes or would like to showcase your own data in a similar way, please feel free to get in touch with us through the same support address.

-We hope that this tutorial has been helpful, the R2 support team.
+We hope that this tutorial has been helpful.

+Best regards,

+The R2 support team.